omarraaft/flask_OmarRaaft/README.md

 ## Data Set Information

-This is perhaps the best known database to be found in the pattern recognition literature.
-The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
-One class is linearly separable from the other 2; the latter are NOT linearly separable from each other.
+This dataset is one of the best-known in pattern recognition.
+It contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
+One class is linearly separable from the other two; the latter are NOT linearly separable from each other.

-Predicted attribute: class of iris plant.
+Predicted attribute: class of iris plant

+# Technical Requirements
++ Python 3.4+,
++ Docker,
++ The required Python libraries used can be installed from the included _requirements.txt_ file:

+# Steps
+1. Build and train the machine learning model in a Jupyter Notebook (file: model/Iris_model.ipynb).
+2. save the trained model in a pickle file (file: _api/iris_model.pkl_)
+3. create an API application that uses the pre-trained model to generate predictions (file: _api/api.py_),
+3. encapsulate the application in a Docker container (file: _api/Dockerfile_),
+4. deploy the application to a cloud server.

-## Attribute Information
+# Attribute Information

 1. sepal length in cm
 2. sepal width in cm
 3. petal length in cm
 4. petal width in cm

 5. class:
 -- Iris Setosa
 -- Iris Versicolour
 -- Iris Virginica

-## Steps
-1. Build and train the machine learning model in a Jupyter Notebook (file: _model/Iris_model.ipynb_),
-2. save the model in a (pickle) file (file: _api/iris_model.pkl_)
-3. create an API application that uses the pre-trained model to generate predictions (file: _api/api.py_),
-3. encapsulate the application in a Docker container (file: _api/Dockerfile_),
-4. deploy the application to a cloud server.

-## Technical Requirements
-+ Python 3.4+,
-+ Docker,
-+ The required Python libraries used can be installed from the included _requirements.txt_ file:

-## Running the application locally
+# Running the application locally

-### Directly
+# Directly
 ```bash
 # Clone the project
 git clone https://github.com/AchilleasKn/flask_api_python.git